BlitzKraft/saythanks.io/README.md

 # The "Say Thanks" Project™

-☼ **NOTICE: This project is in development, and your contributions are welcome!**
+☼ **NOTICE**: This project is in development, and your contributions are welcome!

 ## Spreading Thankfulness in Open Source